 IT Security Resume Workout Plan

-The demand for Information Technology (IT) Security professionals is growing at a crazy speed because of the various breaches.
+The demand for Information Technology (IT) Security professionals is at a rapid growth based on various breaches.
 Organizations are looking for bright and resourceful personnel to fill these positions.
 This ultimately is driving recruitment of professional IT Security talent on a daily basis to the point that almost all colleges have an IT Security program.
 Not to mention the certification game.
 If you have a Security +, CEH, CISSP, CASP or OSCP, you are good.
 When you are already in the field equipped with a degree or certification, your phone and email is constantly flooded with emails from hungry recruiters who have found your resume based on key words with no care for how old the resume is.
-So, I guess it’s like Oprah all over again….you get a security job and you get a security job….
+So, I guess it’s like Oprah all over again… you get a security job, and you get a security job….
 EVERYONE GETS A SECURITY JOB!!!!

 You don’t want to be seeking an opportunity for Information System Security Officer (ISSO) but your resume still reads like a support personnel and not a IT Security professional.
 As you know, you will get several offers for jobs that are true to the skills you already have but none for the path you want to go.